Adi-AdiSendi/SAMA-KPI-Report/DISCLAIMER.md

 ## Author

-This study was created by **[Your Name]** as an independent economic analysis project, February 2026.
+This study was created by **Adi Sendi** as an independent economic analysis project, February 2026.

 ---